It is logical and sensible to ask this question. How long does coronavirus (covid-19) live / survive on surfaces?

 My takeaway is this…

-The virus may survive up to 9 days, based on current information.
-But, the risk will only exist if and when other infected people shed the virus onto it.
+It appears that COVID-19 Coronavirus may remain on surfaces in a viable / infectious state (worst case – stainless steel and plastics) up to 4 days, based on latest information.
+But, the risk will only exist if other infected people shed the virus onto it.

 Most surfaces at risk will be in places where lots of people are in and out.

-I am concerned most about grocery stores, and places like Costco and others, for example.
+I am concerned most about grocery stores, and places like Costco, Walmart, and others, for example.

 What’s potentially worse in any of these places will be the handles on the carts / carriages / baskets.
 USE THE DISINFECTANT WIPES THAT ALL OF THESE PLACES (SHOULD) HAVE AT THE CARRIAGE LOCATION.
 I do, every single time.